 - If you’re serious about mobile broadband, you can bundle it with Telstra from $24 a month over 24 months

 However good the M1 is, many people may desire to not be tied into one particular provider for two years, and may instead to go the unlocked route.

 Huawei is perhaps the leader in mobile broadband modem technology, and while its products are pretty hard to find in-store and unlocked, you can always shop online.
-Most of its products are even used by Telstra, Vodafone and Optus themselves to deliver their locked dongles and pocket Wi-Fi.
+Most of its products are even used by Vodafone and other telcos themselves to deliver their locked dongles and pocket Wi-Fi.
 Several dongle and pocket Wi-Fi models under the Huawei umbrella are: